 Year 9 French allows students to continue to develop and enhance their French language skills through hands-on activities such as listening comprehensions, role plays, drama performances, cooking and the manipulation of previously learnt language.
 Students also develop a wider understanding of the culture of French speaking communities through investigative projects and the viewing of French films.

 Prerequisite: Year 8 French

-The Film Industry Shopping for Clothes The World of Fashion Prominent French Fashion Designers The French Speaking Communities Paris-Dakar Race
+The Film Industry Prominent French Fashion Designers French Cinema The French Speaking Communities

+The World of Fashion Paris-Dakar Race

 Main Areas of Study - Semester 2